 - Make an outrageous (but decent) gesture.

 - Play an attention-grabbing audio-visual.

 You’ve got that great start figured out (You *think*).
-You walk into a room with your head held high, step on to the stage and see 200 unknown, unsmiling faces looking back at you, as they wait for precious pearls of wisdom to drop from your mouth.
-At that exact moment, the butterflies in your stomach transform to monster-sized raccoons and run wild.
-Your throat is dry, you’ve forgotten your opening line, and you can actually hear your own heartbeat – oh wait, was that thunder in your head?
+You walk into a room with your head held high, step onto the stage and see 200 unknown, unsmiling faces looking back at you as they wait for precious pearls of wisdom to drop from your mouth.
+At that exact moment, the butterflies in your stomach transform into monster-sized raccoons and run wild.
+Your throat is dry, you’ve forgotten your opening line, and you can hear your heartbeat – oh wait, was that thunder in your head?